Chinese Assassination Corps: History

 In 1911 tensions in China grew to a breaking point.
 This was especially the case in on the urbanized southern Chinese coast.
 For example, in April 1911, the Second Guangzhou Uprising (led by Huang Xing) broke out – and was quickly crushed.
 One of the commanders central to putting down this revolt was the aforementioned Li Chun, who had previously been involved in combating many revolutionary uprisings since 1907.
 He became a target of not only the Chinese Assassination Corps, but another insurrectionist group as well.
 The Corps' designated assassin, Lin Kuan-tz'u, joined forces with the other assassin – Ch'en Ching-yüeh – after realizing their common goal while tracking Li.
 On August 13, Lin attempted to kill the commander by throwing a home-made bomb at him as Li was making his way to his office.
 The explosion wounded Li and killed several of his guards, who quickly gunned down the bomb-thrower.
 A waiting Ch'en was soon arrested at a secondary location, and later executed.

 On 10 October 1911, the Wuchang Uprising broke out.
 Considered by some historians to have been triggered at least partially by the Second Guangzhou Uprising, the revolt would itself go on to serve as the catalyst to the Xinhai Revolution.
-The Revolution of 1911 first came to Guangdong on 25 October, when the new Turkic-General Feng-shan, who had been named as a replacement for the recently assassinated Fu-ch'i, was assassinated within minutes of arriving in the city.
+The Revolution of 1911 first came to Guangdong on 25 October, when the new Turkic-General Fengshan, who had been named as a replacement for the recently assassinated Fu-ch'i, was assassinated within minutes of arriving in the city.
 The deed was the work of a group of revolutionaries centered on the Chinese Assassination Corps and carried out by two brothers, Li Ying-sheng and Li P'ei-chi, both of whom escaped.